Mulan (2020 film): Plot

-In Imperial China, Hua Mulan is an adventurous and active girl, to the disappointment of her parents Zhou and Li, who hope that one day she will be wed to a good husband.
-As a young woman, Mulan is arranged to meet with a matchmaker to demonstrate her fitness as a future wife.
-Mulan, flustered, attempts to pour tea in front of the matchmaker, but a spider scares the former's younger sister Xiu, accidentally causing a mishap that destroys the teapot, leading the matchmaker to call her a disgrace in front of her family.
+In Imperial China, Hua Mulan is an adventurous and active girl, much to the disappointment of her parents Zhou and Li, who hope that one day she will be wed to a good husband.
+As a young woman, Mulan is arranged to meet with a matchmaker to demonstrate her fitness as a future wife, but the matchmaker deems her a disgrace in front of her family after a mishap.

 To the north, an imperial outpost is invaded by Rouran warriors, under the leadership of Böri Khan.
 They are assisted by the witch Xianniang, who uses her magic to pose as a surviving soldier and report the attack to the Emperor of China; he then issues a conscription decree ordering every family to contribute one man to fight Khan's forces.
 Imperial soldiers arrive in Mulan's village to enlist recruits and Zhou is forced to pledge his service as he has no sons, immediately falling over in front of the soldiers due to his crippled leg.
 Realizing that her father has no chance of survival, Mulan flees with his armor, horse, and sword to join in his place.
 Mulan arrives at the training camp, which is run by Commander Tung, an old comrade of Zhou.
 Alongside dozens of other inexperienced recruits, she ultimately becomes a trained soldier under his tutelage without exposing her true identity.

-Khan's army continues to advance, forcing Tung to end training early and send his battalion to fight.
-Mulan chases some troops on her own, but is confronted by Xianniang, who mocks her for pretending to be a man.
+Böri Khan's army continues to advance, forcing Tung to end training early and send his battalion to fight.
+Mulan, separated from the battalion, is confronted by Xianniang, who mocks her for pretending to be a man.
 She attempts to kill Mulan, but her attacks are stopped by the leather with which Mulan's chest had been bound to hide her identity.
 Mulan removes her male disguise, returning to the battle just as the Rourans begin attacking her fellow troops with a trebuchet.
 Mulan uses discarded helmets and her archery skills to maneuver the trebuchet into firing on a snowy mountain, triggering an avalanche that buries the Rourans.